AltBeacon/android-beacon-library/foreground-service.md

 #### Why would you want this?

 Android versions 8+ restrict services from running in the background to only 10 minutes after an app leaves the foreground.
 This blocks background beacon detections.

 By default on Android 8+, the library will use the JobScheduler to run scans, but these are limited to at most every 15 minutes.
 For use cases where apps need frequent beacon scanning in the background, a foreground service is a viable alternative.
 This may be useful it you need near constant beacon tracking in the background.

+While designed largely for background beacon detections, using the library's included Foreground Service will also enable your app to continuously run a beacon transmitter in the background.

 #### How it works